menome/harvesterTemplate/README.md

 DB_HOST=URL of the database
 DB_USER=DB Username
 DB_PASSWORD=DB Password
-DB_DATABASE=Name of the SQL database on the server.
+DB_NAME=Name of the SQL database on the server.
 ```

 #### Example JSON Configuration: